bic-berkeley/psych-214-fall-2016/whole_image_statistics.rst

     >>> plt.imshow(p_3d[:, :, 15] < sidak_thresh, cmap='gray')
     <...>

+The voxels outside the brain have p value 0 (see above), so these always survive the correction above, and appear white.

 Now we threshold at the Bonferroni correction level.
 This does not assume the tests are independent: